 The Confidence Level is derived from a quantity called rating deviation in the Glicko-2 methodology.
 A player’s rating is a central measure of his/her estimated ability.
 The rating deviation augments the knowledge of that estimate by providing a measure of uncertainty around that central measure.
 As the rating deviation decreases, the algorithm becomes more certain on the central estimate.
 Confidence Level is a transformation of rating deviation.

 The Confidence Level can have a significant impact on a player’s rating.
 Faced with the same set of results, two players with the same rating, but with different Confidence Levels, will experience different rating updates.
 The player with a lower Confidence Level will see his/her rating fluctuate more.

 The factors that make the Confidence Level change are stated in the previous section.

 Are weightings applied for levels for types of tournaments?

 Currently, all tournaments and competition types have the same weight; the pertinent factor for updating the rating is the opposing player’s rating.

 What is the effect of a long time off court?

 During time periods in which a player does not compete, his/her rating remains unchanged, but his/her confidence level decreases.
 This is the way the algorithm captures the increased uncertainty around a player’s rating.

 Players who do not take part in competition for a significant period, caused by injury, off-court issues or other factors, will have a lower confidence level when they return to play.
 The algorithm will react more strongly to the results as it tries to calibrate the player’s rating after a long absence of data.

 If you see an incorrect match result on your WTN, please contact the event director to have this reviewed.
-Your WTN will automatically update the following week if a change was made.
+Your WTN will automatically update the following Wednesday after the result has been corrected.